pkesist/buildpal/Documentation/index.rst

 .. note::

-    In order for Client to work, the Manager must already be listening on the same machine, and DB_MGR_PORT must be set to its TCP port.
+    In order for Client to work, the Manager must already be listening on the same machine, and BP_MGR_PORT must be set to its TCP port.
 Otherwise the Client will fail with appropriate error message.

 Server